 Requirements to qualify for the Netherlands Entrepreneur Visa:

-- The reliable Netherlands will supervise the applicant approved facilitator, mentor, accelerator, or incubator.
-The facilitator must have experience guiding startups, be financially independent, have a significant stake in the company, or have receivables or be family members of the entrepreneur.
+• The reliable Netherlands will supervise the applicant-approved facilitator, mentor, accelerator, or incubator.
+The facilitator must have experience guiding startups, be financially independent, have a significant stake in the company, or have receivables or being family members of the entrepreneur.

 Denmark is becoming a great destination to start a business, as it benefits from great support for startups, including angel investors, incubators, the Danish Growth Fund, and assistance from Startup Denmark.
 Denmark Startup Visa is one of the most attractive visa options for entrepreneurs looking to get started in Europe.
 It is particularly popular due to the absence of a sponsorship requirement.
 This program targets self-employed people outside of the EU who have innovative, scalable, and ideally tech-driven businesses.

 The Denmark Startup Visa offers a 2-year residency and a work visa for high potential startups with the possibility for multiple 3-year extensions of this visa.

 Requirements to qualify for the Denmark Startup Visa:

 • The applicant must play an active role in running the business, provide a presentation about the business idea, product, and personal capabilities, and include a comprehensive business plan, pitch-deck, or product presentation.